-The researcher also wanted to how the duration given to second time borrowers, before they pay up principal and interests if they are longer that is six months to one year for them to repay their loans 12 respondents representing 60% of the respondents strongly disagreed while 40% of the respondents disagreed that second time borrowers are given that long duration to repay their loan.
+In the evaluation on credit recovery approaches, the researcher wanted to find out effectiveness is the above table.
+30% of the respondents agreed that six months to one year for them to repay their loans 12 respondents representing 60% of the respondents strongly disagreed while 40% of the respondents disagreed that second time borrowers are given that long duration to repay their loan.